 Color is scary.
 Picking paint is the decision my clients agonize over the most.
 It’s understandable – the color you choose will set the tone for the whole room.
 It feels like a permanent decision because of the work involved in repainting if it turns out you hate the color.
 But choosing the right color doesn’t have to be scary.
 I have 5 tricks that will make picking paint a breeze!

-Know Your Colors First: stop thinking in terms of color and start thinking in terms of mood.
+It’s time to state thinking thinking in terms of mood instead of color.
 What mood do you want to set for the room?
 How will you be using the space?
 What impression do you want to give guests?
 Answering these questions will guide your color decisions.

 Color psychology is a great tool for picking out paint.
-Having a basic understanding of color psychology is important in choosing the right color for your space.
+Having a basic understanding of how colors affect you is important in choosing the right hue for your space.
 If you want a relaxing, inviting family room, green tones are the way to go.
 Want a lively, appetite-stimulating dining room?
 Red is the color for you.
 Looking to create a home office that will promote creativity?
 Blue is your best bet.

 For an in-depth look at all of the colors of the rainbow, including what each color represents and the best rooms to use them, I like HGTV’s Color Guides.

-The Poster Board Trick Once you know the best primary color for the space, play with different tones and shades until you find the perfect hue.
+Once you know the best color for the space, play with different tones and shades until you find the perfect hue.

 This is usually the point when people go out, buy a couple sample cans, paint a few swatches on the wall, and try to decide which they like best.
-Unfortunately painting small swatches on one wall tells you little about the color and nothing about how it will look in the room as a whole.
+Unfortunately painting small swatches on one wall tells you little about the color and virtually nothing about how it will look throughout the whole space.
 Keep in mind that color is going to look dramatically different throughout the day because of changes in lighting.
 Where the color is located in the room also affects how it appears.

 Once the main wall color has been selected, picking out the trim paint is a breeze!
 A neutral tone is the most common option.
 Beige or white will make the wall color pop and add interest to any detail work.

-Coordinating Compliments Painted wood furniture is super trendy and a fun way to add more color to your space.
-Finding the right paint for your pieces is easy.
+Painted wood furniture is a trendy and fun way to add more color to your space.
+Finding the right paint for your piece is easy.
 Using compliments of your wall color will ensure a cohesive look throughout the space.
 There are several ways to select complimentary colors, as shown in the chart below.

 If you want to keep it simple with two main colors in the space, use the direct compliment of your wall color.
 This will be the color that is on the direct opposite side of the color wheel from the main color (ex: purple and yellow).
 Keep in mind this is a bold choice as using opposite colors creates the most dramatic visual combination.